redpwn/rcds/docs/challenge.rst

 .. __: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

+.. _challenge#expose:

 Expose
 ~~~~~~

-The top-level ``expose`` key defines all of the ports on `containers
+The top-level ``expose`` key defines all of the ports on :ref:`containers
-<#containers>`_ that should be exposed to competitors.
-It is an object whose
+<challenge#containers>` that should be exposed to competitors.
+It is an object
-keys correspond to the names of defined containers, and whose values are arrays
+whose keys correspond to the names of defined containers, and whose values are
-of port objects.
-These objects each describe how one port should be exposed.
+arrays of port objects.
+These objects each describe how one port should be
+exposed.

 ``target`` --- the port on the container that this rule is targeting.